vladkinoman/just-my-notes/bookmarks-and-subscriptions/best-video-essayists-and-reviewers.md

 Some folks might take issue with me saying ContraPoints is a video essayist, as she doesn't really analyze texts so much as movements, especially political movements.
 That being said, her style of video is much more visual and symbolic than a mere blog, and I think she qualifies because she uses textual evidence in her analysis.

+4: On the terrifying nature of existence: https://www.youtube.com/user/willunicycleforfood/videos

 ---

 ## Film analysis